ArthurFariaPeixoto/Teste_Mod/README.md

 # Fabric Example Mod
 ## Sobre

 Mod for minecraft that adds some blocks and ores.
-In the future I want to create some biomes and custom structures.
+In the future I want to create some biomes and custom structures. (under development)

 ## Setup